Nambi045/eth-proof-assignment/README.md

+In this Session we are going to code for token creation which stores certain value and name. then we will perform three task like mint, burn, etc..

+lets begin our explanation of each step clearly as follows.

 Initially, i have created public variables that store the  about the coins like Token Name, Token Abbrv., and Total Supply as Token_Name, Token_Abbrv, and Token_TotalSupply, respectively.

 Second, we have created a public mapping of addresses to balances (address => uint) called Balance.